qdrant/landing_page/qdrant-landing/content/docs/qdrant/_index.md

 title: Qdrant Documentation
 description: Qdrant is an AI-native vector database and a semantic search engine.
 You can use it to extract meaningful information from unstructured data.
 partition: qdrant
-linkDescription: <a href="/qdrant/qdrant_demo/">Clone this repo now</a> and build a search engine in five minutes.
+linkDescription: <a href="https://github.com/qdrant/qdrant" target="_blank">Clone this repo now</a> and build a search engine in five minutes.
 cloudButton:
   text: Cloud Quickstart
   url: /documentation/quickstart-cloud/